Filing An Ethics Complaint

 Many ethics complaints result from misunderstanding or a failure in communication.
 Before filing an ethics complaint, make reasonable efforts to communicate with your real estate professional or a principal broker in the firm.
-If these efforts are not fruitful, the Lakeland Association of REALTORS® can give you the procedures and forms necessary to file an ethics complaint.
+If these efforts are not fruitful, Lakeland REALTORS® can give you the procedures and forms necessary to file an ethics complaint.

 The REALTOR® Code of Ethics consists of seventeen (17) Articles.
 The duties imposed by many of the Articles are explained and illustrated through accompanying Standards of Practice or case interpretations.

-REALTORS®.
+Only REALTORS® are subject to the Code of Ethics of the National Association of REALTORS®.
 Those licensees who are not REALTORS® are bound solely by Florida License Law.
 Associations of REALTORS® determine whether the Code of Ethics has been violated, not whether the law or real estate regulations have been broken.
 The licensing authorities or the courts can only make those decisions.
 To file a complaint with the State Licensing Authority, DBPR..

-Boards of REALTORS® can only discipline REALTORS® for violating the Code of Ethics.
+Boards of REALTORS® can only discipline REALTORS® for violating the Code of Ethics:

 If the Grievance Committee dismisses your complaint, it does not mean they don’t believe you.
 Rather, it means that they do not feel that your allegations would support a hearing panel’s conclusion that the Article(s) cited in your complaint had been violated